folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "But truthfully, I'm nobody to judge" > Judge

-* Lecrae’s self-awareness and humility lead him to conclude that he does not possess moral integrity that would make him qualified to judge others.
+* Lecrae’s self-awareness and humility lead him to conclude that he does not possess the moral integrity that would make him qualified to judge others.

-* Despite the anger that Lecrae has justifiably expressed toward the drug dealers, music industry labels, crooked doctors, fake tough rappers and fake deep gurus, Lecrae is simultaneously aware that he would be a hypocrite to pass judgement and condemn these people without expecting to face judgment himself and be condemned for his own acts of injustice.
+* Despite the anger that Lecrae has justifiably expressed toward the drug dealers, music industry labels, crooked doctors, fake tough rappers, and fake deep gurus, Lecrae is simultaneously aware that he would be a hypocrite to pass judgment and condemn these people without expecting to face judgment himself and be condemned for his own acts of injustice.

 * Lecrae’s reluctance to judge or condemn others is likely inspired by a passage from Jesus’s most influential set of teachings.
-In this passage Jesus warns people that they will be judged by the same standard by which they judge others.
+In this passage, Jesus warns people that they will be judged by the same standard by which they judge others.
 Jesus also spoke against hypocrites who point out the small wrongdoings of another person while they are blinded by their own much more significant wrongdoings.

   * ***Don’t judge, so that you won’t be judged.
 For with whatever judgment you judge, you will be judged**; and with whatever measure you measure, it will be measured to you.